-- (2) The Company was served two complaints from Taiwan Hsinchu District Court on November 8, 2019 and December 13, 2019, that the Securities and Futures Investors Protection Center ("SFIPC") filed the following two civil action: - A. To ask to remove Mr. K.S.
-Pua from the Company's Board Director Position ("Removal Action"); - B. To claim monetary damage amounting New Taiwan Dollars \$697,389 thousand against the Company, its board of directors and other co-defendants on behalf of certain investors ("Class Action").
+- (2) On November 8 and December 13, 2019, the Securities and Futures Investors Protection Center ("SFIPC") filed two lawsuits against the Company to the Taiwan Hsinchu District Court, with the following demands: - A. Mr. K.S.
+Pua should be removed from his position as the Company's chairman of the board ("Removal Action"); - B. The Company, its board of directors, and other co-defendants, must compensate for the damage amounting to NT\$685,570 thousand on behalf of certain investors ("Class Action").

-These two civil actions were derivative litigations from the criminal litigation associated with the Company's financial case occurred on August 05, 2016.
-The Company has engaged attorneys to answer and ask the court to dismiss SFIPC's allegations.
-Of which, Taiwan High Court rendered judgment on December 20, 2022 to dismiss the Removal Action.
-SFIPC disagreed court judgment and filed petition for appeal to Supreme Court.
+Both civil lawsuits above derived from the criminal litigation associated with the Company's financial case dated August 05, 2016, where the Company has engaged attorneys to defend its case and request the court to dismiss SFIPC's allegations.

+Of which, the termination lawsuit was declared on January 15, 2025, and the Taiwan High Court ruled that Mr. K.S.
+Pua's position as a director of the Company should be terminated.
 Nevertheless, since Mr. K.S.
-Pua had resigned from the Company's chairman and board director position on November 18, 2021, the Removal Action's future development has no influence to the Company.
-With regard to the Class Action, even though its future development and possible consequence could not be assessed by the Company, at current stage it has no significant influence to the Company's finance and operations.
+Pua had resigned from his position on November 18, 2021, the Removal Action's future development has no impact to the Company.

+With regard to the Class Action, the Taiwan Hsinchu District Court dismissed the plaintiff's claims and provisional execution on May 3, 2024, with the plaintiff bearing all the litigation expenses.
+However, the plaintiff disagreed with the court's decision and filed an appeal to the Taiwan High Court.